 Leixen has some specific software to program their VV 898 radios, and it’s available to create and download their radios.

 N0GSG Contact Manager

 Tom Wheeler N0GSG has built a contact manager program that allows a person to edit codeplugs for DMR radios.
-This program allows you to list and load contacts from Tytera, Any Tone, and CSI 700/701 radios.
+This program will enable you to list and load contacts from Tytera, Any Tone, and CSI 700/701 radios.
 Inputs and outputs are CSV files.
 You can also download bulk records from DMR-MARC databases.

 DL5MCC has a piece of software called CPSProgrammer that allows a person to edit codeplugs for DMR radios.
 This software is supposed to currently work with Connect Systems, Hytera, and Tytera radios.
-This is a pretty technical piece of software, and requires some effort to set up, but it may help you set up for multiple radio types.
+This is a pretty technical piece of software and requires some effort to set up, but it may help you set up for multiple radio types.